hewiefreeman/GopherGameServer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/hewiefreeman/GopherGameServer?status.svg)](https://godoc.org/github.com/hewiefreeman/GopherGameServer) <img src="https://img.shields.io/badge/version-v1.0--beta.1-blue.svg"> [![Go Report Card](https://goreportcard.com/badge/github.com/hewiefreeman/GopherGameServer?f=v101)](https://goreportcard.com/report/github.com/hewiefreeman/GopherGameServer)

-Gopher Game Server is designed to provide all necessary tools to greatly ease developments of any type of online game (or any real-time app/chat).
-Gopher will handle all server-side synchronizing and data type conversions, therefore, client actions receiving, variable setting, messaging, and other functionalities are unproblematic.
+Gopher Game Server provides a flexible and diverse set of tools that greatly ease developments of any type of online multiplayer game, or real-time application.
+GGS does all the heavy lifting for you, ensuring you never need to worry about syncronizing or data type conversions.

 Moreover, Gopher has a built-in, fully customizable SQL client authentication mechanism that creates and manages users' accounts for you.
 It even ties in a friending tool, so users can befriend and invite one another to groups, check each other's status, and more.
 All components are easily configurable and customizable for any specific project's needs.

 ### :star: Main features

- - Super easy and flexible APIs for server, database, and client coding
+ - Super easy APIs for server, database, and client coding
  - Chat, private messaging, and voice chat
- - Customizable client authentication (**\***)
+ - Customizable client authentication (:one:)
- - Built-in friending mechanism (**\***)
+ - Built-in friending mechanism (:one:)
  - Supports multiple connections on the same User
- - Server saves state on shut-down and restores on reboot
+ - Server saves state on shut-down and restores on reboot (:two:)

-> (**\***) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.
+> (:one:) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.

+> (:two:)

 ### Upcoming features